NativeScript/docs/content/guide/updating-an-app.md

 Follow the instructions on setting up the dependencies for building the [ios runtime](https://github.com/NativeScript/ns-v8ios-runtime) in the repository README and then run `grunt package`.

-The build @nativescript/ios-x.x.x.tgx package will get created in the `dist` folder.
+The @nativescript/ios-x.x.x.tgx package will be generated in the dist folder.